Road signs in Thailand: History

 The first year for road signs in Thailand was largely unknown, but it can be dated back as far as the start of the 1920s.

 Thailand is the first country in Asia to adopt MUTCD standard yellow diamond warning signs, in 1940.
 For regulatory signs, rectangular signs were first used and were similar in design to North America, but they have been replaced in the mid-1950s by European-style red-bordered white circle signs.

 In 2004, mandatory signs were switched from South American design to European design.

 Regulatory signs

-With the exception of the special designs used for Stop, Yield, and No Entry signs, mandatory signs (e.g., Must Turn Left) are round with a blue background, white border, and a white pictogram.
+With the exception of the special shapes and designs used for Stop, Yield, and No Entry signs, mandatory signs (e.g., Must Turn Left) are round with a blue background, white border, and a white pictogram.
 Those which express a prohibition (e.g., No Left Turn) show the pictogram crossed out by a red diagonal bar.
 This is in accordance with the Vienna Convention on Road Signs and Signals (Type A variants).